ReactiveX/RxPY/README.rst

 About ReactiveX
 ---------------

-ReactiveX for Python (RxPY) is a set of libraries for composing asynchronous and event-based programs using observable sequences and pipable query operators in Python.
+ReactiveX for Python (RxPY) is a library for composing asynchronous and event-based programs using observable sequences and pipable query operators in Python.
 Using Rx, developers represent asynchronous data streams with Observables, query asynchronous data streams using operators, and parameterize concurrency in data/event streams using Schedulers.

 .. code:: python